oresults/docs/docs/intro.md

 The OResults User Guide contains all the information you need to know to organise an event with live results in OResults.

- The whole system consists of several key parts.
-The building stones are our custom devices which transmit punch records over cellular network to our in-house server.
-Our web app then allows spectators to watch results and organisers to independently manage all necessary aspects of their live results.
-This all together combines to achieve one goal, to provides simply the best system for live results coverage of any event.

 :::info
 If you find any errors or difficulties with the manuals, do not hesitate to **[contact us](https://oresults.eu/contact)**.
 :::